wolberlab/OpenMMDL/README.md

     pip install .

-## OpenMMDL-Setup
+## OpenMMDL Setup

-OpenMMDL-Setup will setup an MD simulation for OpenMM (i.e. create all the needed files for running the simulation)
+**OpenMMDL Setup** will allow you to prepare the files needed to perform an protein-ligand complex MD simulation with **OpenMM**.

 ### Usage

-Start the setup process by executing the command:
+Start **OpenMMDL Setup** by executing the command:

     openmmdl_setup

-The setup interface is displayed through a web browser, but it is still a single-user desktop application, not a web application.
+The **OpenMMDL Setup** interface is displayed through a web browser, but it is still a single-user desktop application, not a web application.
 It should automatically open a web browser displaying the user interface.
 If that does not happen for any reason, open a browser and point it to the address displayed in the console window (e.g. http://127.0.0.1:5000).

-Download the processed PDB File and python script, which serve as input for the simulation script.
+Download the processed PDB file and Python script, which will serve as input for the **OpenMMDL Simulation** script.

 ## OpenMMDL-Simulation